richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_iframe_embed_element.md

 # &lt;iframe&gt; and &lt;embed&gt; : The Embedded Content Elements

 The `<iframe>` and `<embed>` elements allow embedding external content into PDF documents.
-They support loading remote HTML/PDF files that are dynamically parsed and embedded at render time.
+They support loading remote HTML files that are dynamically parsed and embedded at render time.
 These elements enable content reuse, modular document composition, and dynamic content inclusion.

 ## Usage

 The `<iframe>` and `<embed>` elements enable embedded content that:
-- Load and parse external HTML/PDF documents via the `src` attribute
+- Load and parse external HTML documents via the `src` attribute
 - Support remote content loading from URLs or local file paths
 - Parse and render external content within the current document context
 - Support styling through CSS and inline styles